 Discipleship and practical sanctification

-Faith should produce moral transformation, devotional life, and daily obedience.
+Faith must produce moral transformation, devotional life, and daily obedience.

 What it is: Evangelicalism insists that true Christian faith is manifested in discipleship, practical sanctification, and change of life.

-How the religion understands it: Conversion is not seen as an endpoint, but as the beginning of a path of obedience, prayer, Bible study, fellowship, and witness.
-Christian life is understood in terms of continuous spiritual growth.
+How the religion understands: Conversion is not seen as the final point, but as the beginning of a walk of obedience, prayer, Bible study, fellowship, and witness.
+The Christian life is understood in terms of continuous spiritual growth.

-Context: This emphasis appears both in conservative currents and in movements of renewal, discipleship, and small groups.
+Context: This emphasis appears both in conservative currents and in renewal movements, discipleship, and small groups.

 Supportive